dentsads/magic-mirror-photobooth/scripts/bootstrapping/install.md

 * download the latest magic-mirror-photobooth Docker image
 * download the latest magic-mirror-photobooth-upload Docker image
 * create new containers from both Docker images and start them
+* download a specified version of the magic-mirror-photobooth-monitoring repo
+* create new prometheus and alertmanager containers in magic-mirror-photobooth-monitoring with docker-compose

 # Bootstrapping of Host Ubuntu Machine